FrancescoAmorosini/AWS_ML_Specialty_Notes/ML_notes.md

 ## Amazon Kinesis

+**Amazon Kinesis Data Analytics** is the easiest way to transform and analyze streaming data in real time with Apache Flink.
+Apache Flink is an open source framework and engine for processing data streams.
+Amazon Kinesis Data Analytics reduces the complexity of building, managing, and integrating Apache Flink applications with other AWS services.

+Kinesis Data Analytics cannot write directly to a MongoDB HTTP endpoint!
+Kinesis Data Analytics supports Amazon Kinesis Data Firehose (Amazon S3, Amazon Redshift, and Amazon Elasticsearch Service), AWS Lambda, and Amazon Kinesis Data Streams as destinations.

+**Amazon Kinesis Data Firehose** is the easiest way to reliably load streaming data into data lakes, data stores, and analytics services.
+It can capture, transform, and deliver streaming data to Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, generic HTTP endpoints, and service providers like Datadog, New Relic, MongoDB, and Splunk.
+It is a fully managed service that automatically scales to match the throughput of your data and requires no ongoing administration.
+It can also batch, compress, transform, and encrypt your data streams before loading, minimizing the amount of storage used and increasing security.

-Kinesis Firehose should be used instead of Kinesis Data Streams since there are multiple data sources for the shipment records.
+Kinesis Firehose should be used instead of Kinesis Data Streams when there are multiple data sources for the shipment records.

+### Shards
+A Kinesis data stream is a set of **shards**.
+Each shard has a sequence of **data records**.
+Each data record has a sequence number that is assigned by Kinesis Data Streams.
+A data record is the unit of data stored in a Kinesis data stream.
+Data records are composed of a sequence number, a partition key, and a data blob, which is an immutable sequence of bytes.
+Kinesis Data Streams does not inspect, interpret, or change the data in the blob in any way.
+A data blob can be up to 1 MB.

+A stream is composed of one or more shards, each of which provides a fixed unit of capacity.
+Each shard can support up to **5 transactions per second for reads**, up to a maximum total data read rate of **2 MB** per second and up to **1,000 records per second for writes**, up to a maximum total data write rate of **1 MB** per second (including partition keys).

+If your data rate increases, you can increase or decrease the number of shards allocated to your stream.

 [**Use Elasticsearch to read a Firehose delivery stream un another account**](https://docs.aws.amazon.com/firehose/latest/dev/controlling-access.html#cross-account-delivery-es): Create an IAM role under account A using the steps described in Grant Kinesis Data Firehose Access to a Public OpenSearch Service Destination.
 To allow access from the IAM role that you created in the previous step, create an OpenSearch Service policy under account B. Create a Kinesis Data Firehose delivery stream under account A using the IAM role that you created in such account.
 When you create the delivery stream, use the AWS CLI or the Kinesis Data Firehose APIs and specify the ClusterEndpoint field instead of DomainARN for OpenSearch Service.
 >To create a delivery stream in one AWS account with an OpenSearch Service destination in a different account, you must use the AWS CLI or the Kinesis Data Firehose APIs.

+> **IMP:** Kinesis Data Analytics cannot directly ingest source data.
+>> You cannot stream data directly to Kinesis Data Analytics, you have to use Kinesis Data Stream of Kinesis Firehose first.
+Kinesis Firehose can produce parquet formatted data (from JSON!), but cannot apply transformations like Kinesis Data Analytics.

 ---